-Script- and language-specific OpenType layout features.
 OpenType features may apply in all situations, or can be implemented for a particular script or even a particular script and language combination.
-For this reason the script and language text options can optionally be supplied along with the features option.
-They will have a noticeable effect only if the feature is implemented in a script- or language-specific manner in the font.
+For this reason the script and language text options can be supplied with the features option.
+They have an effect only if the feature is implemented in a script- or language-specific manner in the font.

-As an example, the ligature for the f and i glyphs is not available in some fonts if the Turkish language is selected (since the ligated form of i could be confused with the dotless i which is very common in Turkish).
-Using such a font the following Textflow option will create a ligature since no script/language is specified:
+As an example, the ligature for the f and i glyphs is not activated in some fonts if the Turkish language is selected (since the ligated form of i could be confused with the dotless i which is used in Turkish).
+With such a font the following Textflow option list creates an unwanted ligature since no script/language is specified:

+'''

 <features={liga}>fi

+'''

-However, the following Textflow option list will not create any ligature due to the Turkish language option:
+However, the following Textflow option list does not create any ligature due to the Turkish language option: